yrahul3910/results-scraper-node/README.md

 * `MainPage`: The home page.
 * `Report`: The printable report generated for batch results.
 Used in the `Batch` component.
 * `SideMenu`: The side menu with navigation links.
+* `StudentResults`: The component rendered for fetching all semesters' results for a student.
 * `UpdateReval`: The component rendered for updating the revaluation results in the database.

 ## MongoDB Structure